pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

-[:image:logos-os/logo-docker.png]

-The [Pydio Cells image for Docker](https://hub.docker.com/r/pydio/cells/) is designed to be used in a micro-service environment.
+The [Pydio Cells image](https://hub.docker.com/r/pydio/cells/) for Docker is designed to be used in a micro-service environment.
 It only contains what is strictly necessary to run your server.

 ## Run as stand-alone container

-Pydio Cells only needs a [MySQL / MariaDB Database with the corresponding admin user](./v2/requirements).
+Pydio Cells only needs a MySQL/MariaDB Database [with the corresponding admin user](./v2/requirements).

-You can launch a test instance with:
+Lunch a test instance with:

 ```sh
 docker run -d --network=host pydio/cells
 ```

-Finalise the configuration at [https://localhost:8080](https://localhost:8080) with your MySQL/MariaDB credentials and you are good to go.
+Finalise the configuration at [https://localhost:8080](https://localhost:8080) with your DB credentials and you are good to go.

-If your server has a public IP address and has no restriction on this port (firewall...), your instance is also directly exposed at [https://<YOUR-SERVER-IP-ADDRESS>:8080](.).
+If your server has a public IP address and no restriction on the chosen port (firewall...), your instance is also directly exposed at `https://<YOUR-SERVER-IP-ADDRESS>:8080`.

 Before you go live, you probably want to configure persistent data in a docker volume.
 Assuming you also have a registered domain name (FQDN) for your server, you could go with:

 ```sh
 FQDN=<Put Your FQDN here>